Moody Blues

 Breakthrough

-The band's true breakthrough arrived in 1967 with the landmark album Days of Future Passed, a collaboration with Decca's in-house orchestral ensemble, the London Festival Orchestra.
-This innovative concept album, featuring the hit "Nights in White Satin", fully realized their symphonic rock vision and became a cornerstone of progressive rock, eventually selling over 4 million copies worldwide.
+The band's true artistic and commercial breakthrough came in 1967 with the landmark album Days of Future Passed.
+A collaboration with the London Festival Orchestra and Decca Records, this innovative album blended rock songs with symphonic interludes and spawned the timeless hit "Nights in White Satin".
+The album eventually went platinum in the US and became a cornerstone of progressive rock.

 Key tracks

-I'm Just a Singer (In a Rock and Roll Band) — A 1973 hit that showcased a harder rock edge while commenting on the music industry itself.
+I'm Just a Singer (In a Rock and Roll Band) — A 1973 hit that served as a self-referential commentary on their own symphonic rock style and the music industry.

-The Moody Blues maintained a prolific output through the 1970s with a string of successful albums including On the Threshold of a Dream, A Question of Balance, and the platinum-selling Seventh Sojourn.
-After a hiatus in the mid-1970s, they returned with 1978's Octave and later embraced a more synth-driven sound in the 1980s, resulting in the platinum album The Other Side of Life.
-Their enduring legacy was cemented by their induction into the Rock and Roll Hall of Fame in 2018.
+The Moody Blues maintained a prolific output through the 1970s with a string of successful albums including On the Threshold of a Dream, A Question of Balance, and Seventh Sojourn, the latter of which reached No. 1 on the US Billboard 200.
+After a hiatus in the mid-1970s, they returned with the album Octave in 1978, though founding member Mike Pinder departed soon after.
+The 1980s saw a commercial resurgence with polished albums like Long Distance Voyager (1981), which also hit No. 1 in the US, and The Other Side of Life.